New York Songlines: 30th Street

 North:

-Corner (161 Lexington): Ramada Inn New York New York, formerly the Rutledge Hotel.
-Built 1924.
-A sharp-looking old building--though the ground floor Cafe Vienna looks pretty junky.
+Corner (161 Lexington): Ramada Inn New York New York, formerly the Rutledge Hotel for Women.
+Built 1914, started admitting men in 1930s, kept the Rutledge name until the 1990s.
+A sharp-looking old building.
+Lallisse, Mediterranean on the ground floor, was Cafe Vienna.

 143: Murray Hill Inn.
 "The friendly, multi-lingual staff and semi-private bathrooms are reminiscent of the quaint hotels of Europe."